 Another example from Marvel - after Odin got Killed Off for Real in a battle with Asgard's arch-enemy Surtur, their battle continued on the doorstep of afterlife.
 Every day Surtur tries to reach a part of his spirit that will allow him to revive in the real world, and every day Odin kills him and then dies from terrible wounds, just for their injuries to disappear by the next day, so that their struggle may continue until the end of time.
 Odin doesn't mind though, seeing this fate as an atonement for his old misdeeds and mistakes.

 An Elseworlds posits that Batman and the Joker will be fighting each other in one form or another for eternity.
-Batman Beyond: Return of the Joker also supports this notion, at least until Terry kills him.
+Batman Beyond: Return of the Joker also supports this notion, at least until Tim kills him.

 This is how Palpatine is ultimately defeated in the Star Wars Expanded Universe: Empatojayos Brand sacrifices himself so he can carry Palpatine's spirit away from the universe and in the custody of every Jedi who has ever lived, never to be resurrected again.
-He doesn't have to undergo Fate Worse than Death himself, fortunately, but the effort of carrying away a spirit of pure evil does cause his own spirit a great deal of suffering.
+He doesn't have to undergo Fate Worse Than Death himself, fortunately, but the effort of carrying away a spirit of pure evil does cause his own spirit a great deal of suffering.

 An issue of the Dark Horse Godzilla comics featured Gekido-Jin, an invincible demon who is imprisoned in a statue by a warrior whose soul fights his soul for all eternity.
 When Godzilla decides to go sightseeing on the (still inhabited) island Gekido-Jin is imprisoned on, a minor character sacrifices himself to free the ancient warrior from his eternal battle and let Gekido-Jin live long enough to drive Godzilla off, at which point the man who sacrificed himself takes up the spirit-duel with the demon.